ouistiti-project/ouistiti/README.md

 ### Server configuration:

- * STATIC_CONFIG : use the configuration defined into the src/config.h file.
  * FILE_CONFIG : use the ouistiti.conf file for the configuration.

  * VTHREAD : enable the multithreading into the server.